hcZhao29/hcZhao29.github.io/_posts/2017-7-19-Cloud-Based-Web-Tools-For-VIP.markdown

 So it is basically a CMS(content management system), but far more lightweight than Drupal, Sharepoint or WordPress.
 It is still an SPA (single page application), yet a huge upgrade of my last year's peer evaluation tool for UD.

-It has been a fun journey so far and I have tried many brand new stuffs and got new experience, so it is worth recording some thoughts along the way.
+It has been a fun journey so far and I have tried many brand new things and received new experience, so it is worth recording some thoughts along the way.

 ### Why cloud-based serverless architecture?